heavylightdecomp/blog/all_collections/_posts/2022-11-02-fario-2005-monkey-tour.md

 By Lemma 1 there are $$O(L^2)$$ possible $$(a,b)$$ pairs.
 You can trivially precompute them.

 Now imagine, in yet another graph, each integer coordinate is a node and valid swings from that coordinate are edges.
 We can BFS from (0,0) and output the minimum number of edges required to reach every coordinate.
-Obviously we can only do this with a finite number of coordinates and we must account for the fact that our monkey can swing to negative coordinates; from experimenting with the online judge, constraining x and y coordinates to $$[-220, 220]$$ suffices to score 100 points.
+Obviously we can only do this with a finite number of coordinates and we must account for the fact that our monkey can swing to negative coordinates (going outside the $$x \times y$$ bounding box); from experimenting with the online judge, constraining x and y coordinates to $$[-220, 220]$$ suffices to score 100 points.

 ### Lemma 2 "Proof"